Davao Death Squad: Portrayal on film

 A film depicting vigilante killings in the Philippines Engkwentro ("Square Off"), premiered in July 2009 at the Cinemalaya Independent Film Festival, where it received strong reactions.
 The film was later selected for the 66th Venice International Film Festival where it won the Best Picture award in the Orizzonti (New Horizons) program.
 The film's director, Pepe Diokno, won the Luigi de Laurentiis Venice Award for a Debut Film, also known as the "Lion of the Future" prize.

 Other uses of the term

-The initialism DDS has been adopted by hardline civilian supporters of Duterte in order to stand for 'Diehard Duterte Supporters'.
+The initialism DDS has been adopted by hardline civilian supporters of former President Rodrigo Duterte and Vice President Sara Duterte in order to stand for '"Diehard Duterte Supporters".
 According to political science Professor and Manila Times columnist Antonio Contreras of De La Salle University, the term was adopted by Duterte supporters during the President's campaign in 2016 and used "as a rallying point to consolidate the Duterte political base."